open-feature/go-sdk-contrib/tools/provider-tck/README.md

 ## What it tests

-- mapping backend responses onto typed resolution details: value, variant, reason, error code
+- mapping backend responses onto typed resolution details: value, variant, reason, error code, and no error message on a normal evaluation
+- the values most often mistaken for an absence — `false`, `0` and `""` — resolving as values
+- integer precision: 2^31 − 1 for every provider, and 2^53 − 1 under `@large-integers`
-- keeping the integer and float types distinct rather than coercing between them
+- keeping the integer and float types distinct, and under `@numeric-coercion` converting between them only when nothing is lost
 - error handling: a type mismatch and an unknown flag return the code default, report the right error code, and never take the application down
+- identity: a non-empty metadata name
-- lifecycle: reaching `READY`, and settling into `ERROR` against an unreachable backend
+- lifecycle: reaching `READY`, settling into `ERROR` against an unreachable backend, and a shutdown that is idempotent, reversible by initialising again, and prompt when the backend is gone
 - events: `PROVIDER_READY`, `PROVIDER_ERROR`, `PROVIDER_STALE`, `PROVIDER_CONFIGURATION_CHANGED`
 - that a signalled configuration change is actually **applied** on re-evaluation, not merely signalled